Skip to content

 A clear answer-led page targeting the main concept or commercial question.

-Case studies, results, and standards pages that reduce confidence gaps.
+Case studies, results, or standards that reduce confidence gaps.

 Perplexity habit

-Think in clusters: flagship guide + answer architecture + entity consistency + proof + trust.
-The platform tends to trust webs more than islands.
+Think in webs: flagship guide + answer architecture + entity consistency + proof + trust.
+The platform tends to trust networks more than islands.

 Entity reranking

-Entity clarity helps pages survive the reranking layer.
+Why does entity clarity help pages survive the reranking layer?

-If the page, supporting content, and off-page corroboration disagree about what the entity is, who owns it, or which topic neighborhood it belongs to, Perplexity has more reason to route toward a cleaner source.
-Entity consistency is therefore not optional polish — it is a survival trait.
+If the page, support content, and off-page corroboration disagree about what the entity is, who owns it, or which topic neighborhood it belongs to, Perplexity has more reason to route toward a cleaner source.
+Entity consistency is a survival trait here, not decorative polish.

 Weak cluster signalStronger cluster signal